Trump offers holiday greetings to US troops | New Country 923

 Trump spoke by video conference to members of all five branches of the U.S. military.

-The president was spending a rare Christmas in Washington because of a stalemate with Congress that left several government departments and agencies shuttered since the weekend, affecting the livelihoods of some 800,000 federal employees.
+The president was spending a rare Christmas in Washington because of a stalemate with Congress over government funding that left several departments and agencies shuttered since the weekend, affecting the livelihoods of some 800,000 federal employees.

 Trump usually spends Christmas at his Florida estate.
 He scrapped plans to travel to Palm Beach because of the shutdown.